 It’s also a good time to pick up those small items that you “need,” but know they may or may not be forgotten about quickly – Easter basket or stocking stuffers, restaurant/road trip distractions, potty rewards, etc.

 Just Between Friends does not accept checks, Venmo or any other kind of mobile payment.
 If you’re worried about going nuts and overspending, limit yourself to cash.
 If you’re not sure what you might want, make sure you have a credit card on hand.

 9. Bring a stroller, wagon or even an easy-fold beach cart if you’re planning big shopping.

-Just Between Friends does provide reusable shopping bags to use while you shop.
+Just Between Friends does provide reusable shopping bags and wagons to use while you shop.
 (You trade them in for plastic at checkout.)
-But if you’re anticipating a big haul, it can help to have something on wheels as you make your way around the sale.
+But when it’s crowded, those wagons will go quickly.
+So if you’re anticipating a big haul, it can help to have something on wheels as you make your way around the sale.
 (Note, there IS also a space you can take items for them to hold while you finish shopping.)

 10. Make sure you have room in your car.

 If you have more than one vehicle in your home, bring the bigger one if you can.
 And clear out the random stuff you have in your trunk.
 You don’t want to find that perfect item you weren’t counting on and have to pass it up because you don’t have anywhere to put it in your car.